basm92/hdng/README.md

 ```
 ## Execute the query

-Finally, you enter a number of variable names into `hdng_get_data` to retrieve a data.frame consisting of the actual variables:
+Finally, you enter a number of variable names into `hdng_get_data` to retrieve a data.frame consisting of the actual variables.
+Please note that variable names are case-sensitive.